A Fast Algorithm for Computing Prefix Probabilities: Generalization to Semirings

 \section{Generalization to Semirings}

-It turns out that Jelinek--Lafferty, and, by extension, our improved algorithm, can be generalized to work for semiring-weighted CFGs, with the same time complexity, under the condition that the weights are locally normalized and the semiring has a well-defined Kleene closure.
+It turns out that Jelinek--Lafferty, and, by extension, our improved algorithm, can be generalized to work for semiring-weighted CFGs, with the same time complexity, under the condition that the semiring is closed, i.e., it has a Kleene star.
 This follows from the fact that the only operations used by the algorithm are addition and multiplication if we use \citeposs{lehmann-1977-algebraic} algorithm for the computation of left-corner expectations, $\plc$.
-The definitions, derivation, and proof of this statement can be found in \cref{sec:appendix-semirings}.
+We can even relax the condition of local normalization by changing how left-corner expectations and the weight of the prefix $\varepsilon$ are computed.
+The relevant definitions and derivation of the adapted algorithm can be found in \cref{sec:appendix-semirings}.\looseness=-1